TritonDataCenter/rfd/rfd/0155/README.md

 List objects within a bucket.

-TBD: Sorting parameters may be specified in the format:
-`/:login/buckets?sorted=false` for unordered listing of bucket contents. `sorted=true` would list in lexicographical order.
-Listing paths under prefixes would use the format `:login/buckets?prefix={:filter}`.

-The `type` of each object in the `\n` separated JSON stream should be `bucketobject` since each object returned should represent a Manta bucket object.
-A successful request should return an HTTP status code of 200, as well as records containing a `name`, an `etag`, a `size`, a `type` (of "bucketobject", as stated previously), a `contentType` of "application/json; type=bucketobject", a `contentMD5` string, and an `mtime`.
+The `type` of each object in the `\n` separated JSON stream should be `bucketobject` or `group` since each object returned should represent a Manta bucket object or a group of objects.
+A successful request should return an HTTP status code of 200, as well as records containing a `name`, an `etag`, a `size`, a `type` (of "bucketobject" or "group", as stated previously), a `contentType` of "application/json; type=bucketobject", a `contentMD5` string, and an `mtime`.

+By default, a request will return up to a maximum of 1024 records (can be set with the `limit` query parameter outlined below).
+If there are more records to be retrieved, the server will respond with the `Next-Marker` header set, and it is the job of the client to handle pagination and request the next set of results.
+The client should continue requesting pages with the query parameter `marker` set to the value of the `Next-Marker` header from the previous response, until the server no longer returns a `Next-Marker` header.

 Request headers